 Code style and formatting

 If a company has certain coding guidelines, you have to follow them when creating source code.
-IntelliJ IDEA helps you maintain the required code style by formatting your code for you according to the code style rules.
+Aqua helps you maintain the required code style by formatting your code for you according to the code style rules.

 You can use code style schemes: groups of settings that you can configure using the IDE interface, export, and share with other members of your team.
 Schemes are especially useful when you need to change the default code style settings for several projects at once.